DevABM/Task/Jan/Day29/task29_answers.md

 It is important to consider security and accessibility when handling secrets, and to use appropriate techniques and tools to ensure that secrets are kept secure and are only accessible by authorized personnel.
 #
-14. Explain diff stages in CI-CD setup?<br>
+14. Explain diff stages in CI-CD setup?
 #
 A typical CI/CD setup typically includes the following stages: